cebartling/rust-web-programming-examples/chapter_10/README.md

-# Chapter 9: Authentication and Authorization
+# Chapter 10: Deploying Your Application

+## Configuration

+- The configuration file is `rest_server/setup.toml`.

 ## Postgres and Docker Compose